-Pre-Construction Phase ROLES AND RESPONSIBILITIES Construction Phase approval.
-ADB Clear the submitted IEE and EMP.
-Review bid documents, which include the incorporation of IEE recommendations, and final EMP.
-Issue required clearances or Noobjections.
-Disclose environmental due diligence documents on the ADB website on behalf of the borrower.
-Review and clear semi-annual EMRs, any required IEE and EMP updates and any corrective action plans.
-Conduct annual environmental review missions during construction.
-Provide SPS 2009 environmental safeguards implementation guidance as and when necessary.
-Disclose environmental due diligence documents on the ADB website on behalf of the borrower.
+- Clear the submitted IEE and EMP. - Review bid documents, which include the incorporation of IEE recommendations, and final EMP. - Review and clear semi-annual EMRs, any required IEE and EMP updates and any corrective action plans. - Conduct annual environmental review missions during construction.

+- Issue required clearances or No-objections. - Disclose environmental due diligence documents on the ADB website on behalf of the borrower.